sunfishcode/hello-wasi-http/README.md

 # Hello WASI HTTP!

-This is a simple tutorial to get started with WASI HTTP using the `wasmtime serve` command that can be enabled in [Wasmtime] 14.0.
+This is a simple tutorial to get started with WASI HTTP using the `wasmtime serve` command in [Wasmtime] 14.0.
 It runs an HTTP server and forwards requests to a Wasm component via the [WASI HTTP] API.

 [Wasmtime]: https://wasmtime.dev
 [WASI HTTP]: https://github.com/WebAssembly/wasi-http/